betadots/openvox-training/40_code-logic.md

 * By default the lookup returns the first match
 * In addition to the automatic lookup, there is also a function
+* But automatic lookp is to be preferred, as it is significantly faster
 * First paramter is the key
 * Last one the default to set if no key was found